-FT-MPI has much lower overheads compared to the above check-pointing systems, and thus much higher potential performance.
-These benefits do however have consequences.
-An application using FT-MPI has to be designed to take advantage of its fault tolerant features as shown in the next section, although this extra work can be trivial depending on the structure of the application.
-If an application needs a high level of fault tolerance where node loss would equal data loss then the application has to be designed to perform some level of user directed check-pointing.
-FT-MPI does allow for atomic communications much like Starfish, but unlike Starfish, the level of correctness can be varied on for individual communicators.
+FT-MPI has much lower overheads compared to the above checkpointing systems, and thus much higher potential performance.
+These benefits do, however, have consequences.
+An application using FT-MPI has to be designed to take advantage of its fault-tolerant features as shown in the next section, although this extra work can be trivial depending on the structure of the application.
+If an application needs a high level of fault tolerance where node loss would equal data loss then the application has to be designed to perform some level of user-directed checkpointing.
+FT-MPI does allow for atomic communications much like Starfish, but unlike Starfish, the level of correctness can be varied for individual communicators.
 This provides users the ability to fine tune for coherency or performance as system and application conditions dictate.
-An additional advantage of FT-MPI over many systems is that check-pointing can be performed at the user level and the entire application does not need to be stopped and rescheduled as with process level check-pointing.
+An additional advantage of FT-MPI over many systems is that checkpointing can be performed at the user level and the entire application does not need to be stopped and rescheduled as with process-level checkpointing.

-Currently GRID application efforts such as GrADS [11] primarily focus on gaining high performance from GRIDs rather than handling failures, although current efforts at the University of Tennessee [12] involve check-pointing distributed applications to improve fault tolerance.
-Unlike the above check-pointing systems that rely on local disks for check-pointed data storage, the current GRADS effort is experimenting with replicated distributed storage built on top of the IBP [15] system to improve both availability and performance.
-This system is also a user-level check-pointing scheme rather than process level and thus would benefit from avoiding rescheduling as provided by FT-MPI.
+Currently GRID application efforts such as GrADS (Berman et al., 2001) primarily focus on gaining high performance from GRIDs rather than handling failures, although current efforts at the University of Tennessee (Petitet et al., 2001) involve checkpointing distributed applications to improve fault tolerance.
+Unlike the above checkpointing systems that rely on local disks for checkpointed data storage, the current GRADS effort is experimenting with replicated distributed storage built on top of the IBP (Plank et al., 1999) system to improve both availability and performance.
+This system is also a user-level checkpointing scheme rather than process-level and thus would benefit from avoiding rescheduling as provided by FT-MPI.